-Clinical pharmacies are responsible for providing patients with important, life-saving products.
+Clinical pharmacy POS systems are vital tools responsible for assisting pharmacists in providing patients with important, life-saving products.
 They provide a necessary service to the general public.
 Unfortunately, many clinical pharmacies are sorely lacking in the technology department.

 Many utilize simple cash registers or point of sale (POS) systems that are built for general retail environments.
 But clinical pharmacies have their own challenges to overcome that go beyond what can be achieved with a standard retail POS.
 They often don’t need all the features of a point of sale system built for large corporate pharmacies nor the budget for something as robust.

 The Challenges of Clinical Pharmacies